voxel51/eta/modules_dev_guide.md

 - `default`: an optional default value for the field.
 When the default field is specified, this field is optional in configuration files.
 When no default value is provided, this field is mandatory
-- `description`: a short fre-text description of the field
+- `description`: a short free-text description of the field

 ## Module configuration files